planors/planors/README.md

 - `NEXTAUTH_URL` - The URL to the app (used by NextAuth.js)
 - `GITHUB_CLIENT_ID` - The GitHub OAuth app client ID
 - `GITHUB_CLIENT_SECRET` - The GitHub OAuth app client secret
-- `NEXTAUTH_SECRET` - The secret used by NextAuth.js
+- `NEXTAUTH_SECRET` - The secret used by NextAuth.js.
+Create a random string by using the `openssl rand -base64 32` command on linux/macOS

 #### Local development